Hirst, Banksy, Emin. These are just some of the artists who will soon become redundant as a new wave of art takes over; Strava art.

 4. The Strava proposal

 Marriage proposal in the sky?
 That’s been done to death.
 Marriage proposal plotted on a map by a GPS device from your bike?
 Now there’s an idea.
 And that’s exactly what American cyclist Murphy Mack did for his girlfriend Emily back in January 2014, riding 29km to create this route of romance.
 She even said yes in the comments section.

 Like impressionism in Paris during the 19th century, San Francisco seems to be the epicenter of the Strava art movement, with another of our top five drawn on the streets of the west coast city.
 This intricate Thanksgiving turkey was created by four riders just three days before the US festival took place last year.
 The fowl picture covered over 85km and took just over four hours to complete.
 We think the hat is a lovely touch.

 Seen a piece of Strava art you think is better?
-Let us know in the comments section below.
+Let us know.